 IV.
 IMPLEMENTATION PLANNING AND PROGRAMMING

-CDTC continues to assist CDTA in its development of several related initiatives, including the successful regional program using state funds (Transportation Assistance to Needy Families) and the federal Jobs Access / Reverse Commute program.
+CDTC continues to assist CDTA in its development of several related initiatives, including the successful regional program using state funds (Community Solutions for Transportation) and the federal Jobs Access / Reverse Commute program.
 These efforts will continue.

 A review of Special Transportation Needs treatment in New Visions will produce material for discussion in the New Visions 2030 forums.